-Mount Houghton is located in the Mount Rose Wilderness of Nevada near the cities of Reno and Carson City.
-It is situated on the north edge of the Relay Ridge 1.36 miles west of Mount Rose.
+Mount Houghton is the 2nd highest peak in the Mount Rose Wilderness, located near the cities of Reno and Carson City.
+It is situated on the north edge of the Relay Ridge 1.36 miles west of Mount Rose 10,776'.
 It rises 750 feet above the saddle it shares with Mount Rose, clearly distinguishing itself as a separate peak.

-The trailhead is a 30 minute drive from downtown Reno making it a very accessible mountain summit.
-It is often overshadowed by Mount Rose, which is why it doesn't see nearly as many hikers on its slopes.
+The trailhead is a 30 minute drive from downtown Reno, making it a very accessible mountain summit.
+Mount Houghton is overshadowed by Mount Rose, which is why it doesn't see nearly as many hikers on its slopes.

-Despite this overshadowing, Mount Houghton is still one of the highest mountains in the Lake Tahoe Basin.
-It can be hiked in four to five hours via two primary routes.
-The longer route is all on trail, the shorter route involves some class 3 climbing.
+Despite this overshadowing, Mount Houghton is still a worthy destination.
+It can be hiked in four to five hours round trip via two primary routes.
+The longer route is all on trail (ideal for trail runners), the shorter route involves some class 3 climbing.
 From the summit you will find exquisite views, particularly to the northwest and to the south.
 Views towards Reno are blocked by Mount Rose.